kagron/irb/README.md

 ## Getting Started Locally

-1. Clone via git
+1. Clone by typing `git clone https://github.com/kagron/irb.git` into terminal / command prompt
+2.  `cd irb`
-2. Make sure your database.yml file has the correct username and password for your MySQL
+3. Make sure your config/database.yml file has the correct username and password for your local MySQL user
-3. Bundle install
+4.  `bundle install`
-4. Create databases in mysql by running $ rake db:create
+5. Create databases in mysql by running `rake db:create`
-5.  `$ rake db:create`
-6.  `$ rake db:migrate`
+6.  `rake db:create`
+7.  `rake db:migrate`
-7.  `$ service elasticsearch start`
+8.  `service elasticsearch start`
-8.  `$  Rails s`
+9.  `rails s`
+10. Open up http://localhost:3000/ in your preferred web browser

 If you're on windows, step 7 will be different.
 For installation on windows go [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/windows.html) and for more general information go to the Getting Started guide [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/getting-started.html).
 Make sure you install Elastic Search as a service if you're using Linux, otherwise just make sure its running by checking http://localhost:9200/